billkarsh/SpikeGLX/Markdown/OBXTab_Help.md

 Not editable.

-This is the Onebox's measured sample rate as determined by the calibration procedures on the `Sync` tab (See User Manual).
+This is the OneBox's measured sample rate as determined by the calibration procedures on the `Sync` tab (See User Manual).

 --------